bmaltais/kohya_ss/README.md

 ```

 This will store your a backup file with your current locally installed pip packages and then uninstall them.
 Then, redo the installation instructions within the kohya_ss venv.

+### Installation Issues

+#### General Installation Workflow
+1. Run setup.ps1 on Windows or setup.sh on non-Windows operating systems with the desired command-line arguments.
+2. The setup script will execute launcher.py with the same arguments.
+3. launcher.py will pass the command-line arguments through to kohya_gui.py, which will use these arguments to configure the GUI and other settings according to your preferences.
+Now the workflow is complete, and your application is set up and configured.

+You can run launcher.py whenever you want to launch the application with the specified settings.

 ## Change History